Why PSD2 Implementation Is So Important for Banks

 3. PSD2 and Cybersecurity.

 The PSD2 directive rules will soon alter financial cybersecurity.
 Today banks rely on direct customer interaction and make decisions whether a specific transaction is fraudulent or not on their own.
 The main challenge for banks is to provide a secure infrastructure for TPPs.
 To prevent real-time fraud banks use specific software the models of which are trained over a period of 18 months or more.
 After the implementation of new PSD2 transactions through TPPs, it will take a lot longer to create scores that reflect the financial risk.
 The financial cybersecurity branch will need to perform precise transaction monitoring, and possibly set new rules to prevent sophisticated cybercrimes.
 However, PSD2 regulations allow banks to block intermediary access to account data if the bank provides evidence that the actions of third parties are fraudulent or unauthorized.

 The PSD2 directive will soon transform the financial industry of the European Union.
 The directive regulations are consumer-centric and offer many conveniences for bank clients, such as personalized financial proposals and reduced fees.
 Moreover, it offers new business opportunities for both FinTech companies and banks.
 FinTechs will act as third parties and have unparalleled opportunities for financial application development and efficient collaboration with financial institutions.
 Banks will have the ability to monetize client data and insights, thus generating additional revenue.
 Despite a number of challenges, the directive is bound to be implemented, and banks will soon need to take action and design new business strategies that comply with the directive.

 Infopulse Experience with PSD2 & Open Banking

-Having over 28 years of experience in software development, Infopulse specializes in the digital transformation of international banks, improvement of payment services and financial data exchange.
+Having about 30 years of experience in software development, Infopulse specializes in the digital transformation of international banks, improvement of payment services and financial data exchange.
 Infopulse supports fast PSD2 implementation and the transformations that are occurring within the banking sector.

 One of our latest projects concerning PSD2 implementation, involves the consumption of API’s from other banks, which permits the client to add accounts from external banks to his own bank.
 The project meets all of the PSD2 compliance regulations and enables the customer to:

 - Administer agreements for fetching accounts from external banks.